Vafa Guluzade: Education and political career

-From November 1990 until October 1999, Guluzade served as an Advisor and Counselor on Foreign Policy Matters to three consecutive Presidential Administrations of Ayaz Mütallibov, Abulfaz Elcibey and Heydar Aliyev.
+From November 1990 until October 1999, Guluzade served as an Advisor and Counselor on Foreign Policy Matters to three consecutive Presidential Administrations of Ayaz Mutallibov, Abulfaz Elchibey and Heydar Aliyev.
 During that period, Guluzade was a constant member of the State Security Council.
 He was the Chief Negotiator and representative of President Aliyev on negotiations with Armenia on Nagorno-Karabakh issue.
 He also participated as a member of the Azerbaijani delegation in the Helsinki Summit of the CSCE in 1992, the 49th Session of the General Assembly of the United Nations in 1994, the Budapest Summit of the CSCE in 1994, Casablanca Summit of the Organisation of Islamic Conference in 1994, World Economic Forum held in Davos in 1995, World Summit for Social Development held in Copenhagen in 1995, Organization for Security and Co-operation in Europe (OSCE) Lisbon Summit in 1996, the European Commission Summit held in 1997 in Strasbourg, NATO's summits held in 1997 in Madrid and in 1999 in Washington, D.C., Monaco World Summit.
 He headed numerous delegations from Azerbaijan participating at the OSCE Minsk Group meetings held in Rome, Paris, Vienna, Prague, Geneva, Brussels, Ankara and Moscow.

 He was a recognized expert on the issues of the Commonwealth of Independent States, and in particular, Russia and the Caucasus.
 He published numerous articles in newspapers analyzing the policy of Russia in the Caucasus.
 Guluzade was known as an advocate of a pro-Western orientation for Azerbaijan, and was characterized by the US Department of State as "the architect of pro-Western orientation of Azerbaijan."
 In 1999, he was the first local expert to articulate the idea of placing NATO military bases in the Caucasus.
 This caused uproar in a number of well-known newspapers and publications, and triggered sharp reactions in Russia and Iran.

 In October 1999 due to disagreements on key foreign policy issues with the then leadership, he resigned from the position of the Foreign Policy Advisor for the President of Azerbaijan and established the Caspian Policy Studies Foundation.